 Between the 4th pharyngeal pouches the laryngotracheal groove extends ventrally.

 Lungs are among the last of mammalian organs to fully differentiate.
 They must be able to draw in oxygen with the first baby’s breath.
 To accomplish this, alveolar cells secrete a surfactant into the fluid bathing the lungs.
-This surfactant, consisting of phospholipids such as sphingomyelin and lecithin, is secreted very late in gestation, and reaches useful level for full performance at 34th week of human gestation.
+This surfactant, consisting of phospholipids, such as sphingomyelin and lecithin, is secreted very late in gestation, and reaches useful level for full performance at 34th weeks of human gestation.
 It enables the alveolar cells to touch one another without sticking together.
 VI.BIBLIOGRAPHY

 Differentiation is the development of specialized cell types from the single fertilized egg.
 Such change in biochemistry and function of a cell is preceded by a process involving the covert commitment of a cell to a particular fate.
 After the commitment, the cell does not appear phenotypically different from its uncommitted state, but somehow its developmental fate has become restricted.